puppetlabs/puppetdb/documentation/api/query/v4/query.markdown

 ask for a subset of the available query response fields, for example, a query against the nodes endpoint that only extracts the `certname`.
-Further, for any given query it may or may not have any effect at all, and the effect, if any, may vary across PuppetDB releases.
-It is also not currrently safe to apply the optimization to queries that include aggregate/grouping operations or functions.
+Further, for any given query it may or may not have any effect at all, and the effect may vary across PuppetDB releases.

-To enable the optimization for a query that does not include simply add `optimize_drop_unused_joins=true` as a parameter.
-For now, the result data should be treated with some caution, and at a minimum, you may want to inspect the results of the query to make sure that the optimizer doesn't affect the result set.
+This optimization is now enabled by default, but the default can be changed by setting the `PDB_QUERY_OPTIMIZE_DROP_UNUSED_JOINS` environment variable to `by-request` before starting puppetdb.

+To enable the optimization for an individual query, just add `optimize_drop_unused_joins=true` as a parameter.
 If you'd like to determine wheter or not PuppetDB attempted to optimize a query, any efforts are logged at debug level.

 (If you happen to have `diff` and `jq` installed, you should be able to compare the results of a given query with and without the